prantlf/tehanu/packages/tenbo/README.md

 ## Alternative

-The alternative to runnign tests in scripts, the tests can can be passed to the tool as a HTML page.
+The alternative to running tests in scripts, the tests can can be passed to the tool as one or more HTML pages.

     tenbo tests.html